Aboriginal and Torres Strait Islander people are advised the following article contains images of deceased persons.

 “The 26th of January, 1938, is not a day of rejoicing for Australia’s Aborigines; it is a day of mourning.
 This festival of 150 years’ [of] so-called ‘progress’ in Australia commemorates also 150 years of misery and degradation imposed upon the original native inhabitants by the white invaders of this country,” said Aboriginal civil rights leader Uncle Jack Patten at the time.

 Led by the Aborigines Progressive Association and the Aborigines Advancement League, the Day of Mourning succeeded in raising awareness about the conditions Aboriginal people were subject to, but pleas to boycott Australia Day celebrations were blatantly ignored and continue to be ignored to this very day.
-Eighty-three years on, we continue fighting the fight our grandparents fought.
+More than eighty years on, we continue fighting the fight our grandparents fought.

 Day of Mourning, 1938.
 Source: National Museum of Australia